Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Introduction

-On the other hand, the rapid development of Transformer models and Large Language Models (LLMs) in recent years has provided a new potential avenue for achieving cooperative decision-making.
-These models have already shown significant potential in fields such as natural language processing and decision-making for agents. \citet{sha2023languagempc} leveraged LLMs' common sense and high-dimensional information understanding capabilities to handle rare situations, such as a malfunctioning vehicle stalled in the middle of a roundabout.
-Compared to learning-based and optimization-based single-vehicle decision-making methods, the overall cost was reduced by 18.1\% and 16.4\%, respectively.
+Additionally, recent advancements in transformer models and Large Language Models (LLMs) have opened new possibilities for cooperative decision-making \citep{vaswani2023attentionneed, brown2020language}.
+These models have demonstrated strong potential in understanding human behavior and interacting with humans. \citep{Radford2019LanguageMA, wei2022chain, ouyang2022training}. \citet{sha2023languagempc} utilized LLMs’ understanding of common sense and complex scenarios, such as a malfunctioning vehicle in a roundabout, reducing overall costs by 18.1\% and 16.4\% compared to single-vehicle decision-making methods.
 Furthermore, to improve the interaction ability of CAV, research has introduced human instructions to establish LLM decision models aligned with human logic and results showed that Human-in-the-loop guidance for LLMs has significantly improved the interpretability of decisions \citep{zhang2024instruct, cui2024receive}.
-Building on this, \citet{cui2024personalizedautonomousdrivinglarge} proposed the Talk2Drive framework, the first-of-its-kind multi-scenario field experiment deploying LLMs on a real-world autonomous vehicle.
-Experimental results showed that Talk2Drive significantly reduced takeover rates in scenarios such as highways, intersections, and parking lots, with at least a 56.6\% reduction in takeover rates.
-In light of the poor performance of current autonomous driving systems in facing long-tail corner cases, \citet{fu2024drive} proposed an LLM decision-making framework that includes three main functions: reasoning, interpretation, and memorization.
-This framework enables CAV to dynamically learn through the interaction with the environment, thereby improving its decision-making ability.
-On this basis, \citet{wen2023dilu} established the Dilu framework, further introducing a reflection module to identify safe and unsafe decisions produced by the reasoning module, subsequently refining them into correct decisions using the knowledge embedded in the LLM, thus further enhancing the learning ability of CAVs.
-Although LLMs have shown great potential in autonomous driving decision-making tasks, current research is still primarily focused on single-vehicle decision tasks.
-Designing an efficient, safe, and socially compatible continuous learning framework based on LLMs for multi-vehicle cooperative driving tasks remains a significant area of exploration.
+Building on this, \citet{cui2024personalized} introduced the Talk2Drive framework, a real-world deployment of LLMs, which reduced takeover rates by 56.6\% in various scenarios.
+To enable the LLM to learn from mistakes, \citet{wen2023dilu} introduced a reflection module to refine decisions using LLM knowledge, improving CAV learning. \citet{hu2024agentscodriver} introduced a communication module into LLM, which improved the success rate from 45\% to 75\%, highlighting the critical role of communication in enhancing CAV efficiency and safety in complex environments.
+Despite these advancements, most research still focuses on single-vehicle decision-making.
+Therefore, designing an efficient, safe, and socially compatible continuous learning framework based on LLMs for multi-vehicle cooperative driving tasks remains a significant area of exploration.